Prerequisites for Amazon EC2 instance support

 Make EC2 instances SSM managed

 The Amazon EC2 instances for which you want GuardDuty to monitor runtime events must be AWS Systems Manager (SSM) managed.
-This is regardless of whether you use GuardDuty to manage the security agent automatically or manage it manually (except Method 2 - By using Linux Package Managers).
+This is regardless of whether you use GuardDuty to manage the security agent automatically, or manage it manually.
+However, when you manage the agent manually by using the manual Method 2 - Using Linux Package Managers, there is no need for your EC2 instances to be SSM managed.

 To manage your Amazon EC2 instances with AWS Systems Manager, see Setting up Systems Manager for Amazon EC2 instances in the AWS Systems Manager User Guide.